 Large or particularly heavy products like furniture may not fit in with your overall shipping strategy, as shipping on items like this can be extremely expensive and cut into your margins significantly.
 Do your research about how much each of your products actually costs to ship, how your competitors handle shipping, your average order size, and your profit margin to make the best decision for your business.

 Determining whether to offer free shipping on all orders or require a minimum threshold comes down to your margins, the niche you operate in, and what your competitors are doing.
+Your shipping strategy is directly impacted by your customer expectations.
+In some industries, free shipping might not be a deal breaker, but for other products, it might be expected.

 If free shipping isn’t sustainable year-round, consider using it as a promotional lever to boost sales.